Skip to main content

 Practice Trials

-• None: Task begins directly with main trials
+• Disabled: The task begins directly with the main trials.

 Participant Experience